Regional-Modeling-LATMOS-IGE/WRF-Chem-training/README.md

 - Plotting WRF output

 ### 15:00h - 17:00h
-- Continue with Excerise #1 for those who have not completed a WRF run
+- Continue with Exercise #1 for those who have not completed a WRF run
 - Or if completed, work on setting up your own domain for your case workign with a trainer

 ### 17:00h - 18:00h
 Discussion, questions / answers,  wrap up

-### 19h
+### 19:00h
 Dinner

 ## Day 2 - 30 April 2024